Connecticut solar panels: The complete guide in 2026

 How much do solar panels cost in Connecticut?

 Solar panels will save you a lot of money over time, but the upfront costs aren't cheap.
-The average Connecticut homeowner needs a 11.04 kW solar panel system to cover their electricity needs, which comes out to $31,697 before incentives.
-Prices range from $26,942 to $36,452, but after the federal tax credit, that drops by 30%.
-Connecticut even has some local incentives that will help out, too.
+The average Connecticut homeowner needs a 11.17 kW solar panel system to cover their electricity needs, which comes out to $30,937 before incentives.
+Prices range from $26,296 to $35,578, but Connecticut also has some great local incentives.

 There are a few ways to finance your solar panel system so you don't have to provide all that money upfront.